Colburn School

-The Colburn School is a private music school in Los Angeles with a focus on music and dance.
-It consists of four divisions: the Conservatory of Music, Music Academy, Community School of Performing Arts and the Dance Academy.
-It is located adjacent to the Museum of Contemporary Art and across the street from the Walt Disney Concert Hall.
+The Colburn School is a private performing arts school in Los Angeles with a focus on music and dance.
+It consists of four divisions: the Conservatory of Music, Music Academy, Community School of Performing Arts, and the Trudl Zipper Dance Institute.
+Founded in 1950, the school is named after its principal benefactor, Richard D. Colburn.

 History

 The school was established in 1950 as a preparatory arm of the USC Thornton School of Music.
 It was originally located across the street from the Shrine Auditorium, in a warehouse that had been converted into extra USC practice rooms, rehearsal halls, and dance studios.
 It later broadened its mission and changed its name to the Community School of Performing Arts.
-In 1980, it finalized its split with USC and branched out on its own.
+In 1972, composer and conductor Herbert Zipper became project director for the school.
+Zipper encouraged businessman Richard D. Colburn to contribute funding.
+In 1980, the school finalized its split with USC and branched out on its own.

-In 1985, the school received a significant endowment from Richard D. Colburn and was subsequently renamed in his honor.
+In 1985, the school received a significant endowment from Colburn and was subsequently renamed in his honor.
 The school moved from its original location near the USC campus to its current location in downtown Los Angeles in 1998.
-Five years later, the Colburn Conservatory of Music was established to provide tertiary music education with a unique all-scholarship model.
-In 2010, the school opened the Colburn Music Academy, a highly selective program designed for young pre-collegiate musicians.
+Five years later, the Colburn Conservatory of Music was established to provide tertiary music education with an all-scholarship model.
+In 2008, the Colburn Dance Institute was renamed the Trudl Zipper Dance Institute after a large anonymous donation in her memory.
+In 2010, the school opened the Colburn Music Academy, a highly selective program for young pre-collegiate musicians.

-In 2014, the Colburn Dance Academy was launched as the pre-professional ballet program of the Trudl Zipper Dance Institute.
+In 2014, the Colburn Dance Academy launched as the pre-professional ballet program of the Trudl Zipper Dance Institute.
 Former New York City Ballet principal dancer Jenifer Ringer was appointed as dean and Benjamin Millepied was made artistic advisor.
-The same year, pianist Jean-Yves Thibaudet became the school’s first Artist-in-Residence.
+The same year, pianist Jean-Yves Thibaudet became the school's first Artist-in-Residence.

+In 2019, the Colburn School established the Negaunee Conducting Program and appointed conductor and composer, Esa-Pekka Salonen to lead it.
+In 2024, the Negaunee Foundation made a $16.6 million donation in perpetuity to endow the program.